rbenrax/upyOS/README.md

       if $v1 != 0 goto loop
       exit

-- services startup sh script
+- services startup sh script (can be called from init.sh)

       #
       # WiFi connnection and and services startup